-8.3.9 peer channel update
+9.3.5 peer channel getinfo

 '''

-Signs and sends the supplied configtx update file to the channel.
-Requires '-f', '-o',
+get blockchain information of a specified channel.
+Requires '-c'.

 Usage:

-peer channel update [flags]
+peer channel getinfo [flags]

-Flags:

 -c, --channelID string In case of a newChain command, the channel ID to create.

-→It must be all lower case, less than 250 characters long and match the regular
+→It must be all lower case, less than 250 characters long and match the regular.

 \rightarrowexpression: [a-z][a-z0-9.-]

--f, --file string

-Configuration transaction file generated by a tool such as,

-\rightarrowconfigtxgen for submitting to orderer
+help for getinfo

 -h, --help

-help for update

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded.

 →trusted certificate(s) for the ordering endpoint

-Path to file containing PEM-encoded X509.

 --certfile string

+Path to file containing PEM-encoded X509

 →public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with